Remind me to never Tweet something like this again:

 Recommended: Host your main site by itself.
 Host your toys, tests and experiments somewhere else.
 Keep the money site separate from the test sites.

 There are other things you can do to help keep the nasty people out.
 I’ve read a TON about WordPress security in the past couple of days.
-While I am certainly no expert, I know far more than I did two days ago.
+You can also get cyber incident response management so you have the ability to respond to cyber security incidents immediately, click here for info.

 I’m going to lock this thing down tighter than the vault at Fort Knox.
 Here’s a great post on WordPress security ”“ Top 5 WordPress Security Tips You Most Likely Don’t Follow.
 Read it and heed it.